gabledata/recap/README.md

 # About

-Recap is a Python library that helps you build tools for data quality, data goverenance, data profiling, data lineage, data contracts, and schema conversion.
+Recap is a Python library that helps you build tools for data quality, data governance, data profiling, data lineage, data contracts, and schema conversion.

 ## Features